South Australian Museum: Biological Sciences collection

+Humanities collection

-The museum contains the most significant collection of Australian Aboriginal cultural artefacts in the world, housing about 30,000 objects.
-This collection, along with several others in the museum, is being digitised, with many images and a great deal of data about each item now available for online browsing.
+The Humanities collection includes "the largest and most comprehensive collection of Australian Aboriginal cultural material in the world". housing about 30,000 objects.
+This collection, along with several others in the museum, is being digitised, with many images and a great deal of data about each item available for online browsing.

 In 2016, a private benefactor, Margaret Davy AM, provided funding for a new position for an Indigenous curator for five years, which she requested be named in honour of her late husband, William Geary.
-This position is known as The William and Margaret Geary Curator of Aboriginal and Torres Strait Islander Art and Material Culture, with the first appointee being Glenn Iseger-Pilkington, a Wadjarri, Nhanda and Nyoongar man from Western Australia with a background in art curating.
-This was the first time in the history of the museum that a lead curatorial role had been designated for an Indigenous person, and it is hoped that the collection will be developed in a way informed by Indigenous voices and worldview, and also help to make it, in the words of Iseger-Pilkington, "more relevant and accessible to Aboriginal and Torres Strait Islander communities".
+This position was known as The William and Margaret Geary Curator of Aboriginal and Torres Strait Islander Art and Material Culture, with the first appointee being Glenn Iseger-Pilkington, a Wadjarri, Nhanda, and Nyoongar man from Western Australia with a background in art curating.
+This was the first time in the history of the museum that a lead curatorial role had been designated for an Indigenous person.

 The museum holds the biggest collection of carvings by Arrernte artist and anthropological interpreter Erlikilyika, also known as Jim Kite, who lived at the tiny and remote European settlement at Charlotte Waters telegraph station.
 It also holds a bound sketchbook of 24 pencil drawings of native trees, created during the Spencer and Gillen expedition and bought by Herbert Basedow before being acquired by the Museum, as well as photographs of "Jimmy Kite" and other related materials.

+Library collection

+The Museum Library includes reference works relevant to collection and exhibition research at the Museum, and is also a source of specialised publications for other researchers.
+It consists of around 17,000 monographs, 2,300 rare books, 30,000 volumes of scientific journals, and 21,200 photographic images.